Main Street Electrical Parade: Tokyo Disneyland/DreamLights version

 The Tokyo Disneyland version was built in 1985.
 It premiered on March 9, 1985, and closed on June 21, 1995.
 When it closed, it was refurbished into "Tokyo Disneyland Electrical Parade: DreamLights".
-DreamLights premiered at Tokyo Disneyland on June 1, 2001.
+DreamLights premiered at Tokyo Disneyland on June 17, 2001.

 In 1997, the Swan Lake Unit was sent to Disneyland Paris.

-This version of the parade went on an unscheduled hiatus from February 29, 2020, to October 31, 2021, due to the COVID-19 pandemic.
+This version of the parade went on an unscheduled hiatus from February 28, 2020, to October 31, 2021, due to the COVID-19 pandemic.
 The parade returned on November 1, 2021, with physical dancers removed and some characters omitted due to Japan's physical distancing guidelines, as well as a new inclusive opening fanfare.

+In 2023, all physical dancers and characters that were removed returned and the new floats as part of the Disney 100 Years Of Wonder and the 40th Dream-Go-Round celebrations.

 Music

 The Main Street Electrical Parade's underlying theme song is entitled "Baroque Hoedown."
 The original version was created in 1967 by early synthesizer pioneers Jean-Jacques Perrey and Gershon Kingsley and appeared first on the album Kaleidoscopic Vibrations: Electronic Pop Music from Way Out.
 Originally, the parade's soundtrack had the same themes as the current recording, but was a different arrangement by Jim Christensen and Paul Beaver.
 In 1977, it was updated and arranged by electronic music artist Don Dorsey and Jack Wagner at Jack Wagner Studio, which was used until January 5, 2009, in Disney's Electrical Parade.

 When the parade returned to Disney California Adventure on June 12, 2009, it began using the updated, orchestrated DreamLights soundtrack from Tokyo, but with changes made as certain floats in the California parade are not included in the Tokyo parade.
-The soundtrack for the current version, the 2009 version of Disney's Electrical Parade, The Main Street Electrical Parade (the last run ending in 2016 at Magic Kingdom), and the 2017.
-2019 and 2022 runs of the Main Street Electrical Parade at Disneyland, as well as Tokyo Disneyland Electrical Parade DreamLights version were arranged, programmed and performed by Gregory Smith.
+The soundtrack for the current version, the 2009 version of Disney's Electrical Parade, The Main Street Electrical Parade (the last run ending in 2016 at Magic Kingdom), and the 2017, 2019 and 2022 runs of the Main Street Electrical Parade at Disneyland, as well as Tokyo Disneyland Electrical Parade DreamLights version were arranged, programmed and performed by Gregory Smith.
 Smith also arranged the music for Disneyland's Remember...
 Dreams Come True show (which also contains a snippet of the original Don Dorsey arrangement, which then concludes in a grand orchestral finale arranged by Smith) as well as Magical: Disney's New Nighttime Spectacular of Magical Celebrations fireworks shows.